Let’s check out our ultimate guide to find out everything about greyhounds!

 - Greyhounds have to be protected from intense/extreme environments & temperatures

-Greyhounds are very easy to live with, however because they have sensitive skin and long thin bones, greyhounds will need to be carefully looked after as opposed to other dog breeds.
+Greyhounds are very easy to foster and live with, however because they have sensitive skin and long thin bones, greyhounds will need to be carefully looked after as opposed to other dog breeds.
 Ex-racing greyhounds are nearly all muscle with very small amounts body fat so they do not have a lot to protect them against changes in temperatures.

 - Greyhounds must be taught about common household fixtures